Manaslu Circuit Trek -17 Days

 Travel Insurance

 On the Manaslu Circuit Trek in Nepal, the internet service will be available at lodges with some extra service charge.
-You can contact your family and friends from the guesthouses.
-However, as we reach high altitude, we will communicate via phone for safety.
-We communicate with all our valuable clients through the team leader at least once daily to ensure you are fine and enjoying the trip.
-The Adventure Club Trek office in Kathmandu will constantly touch you for help you may need during the trek.
+You can contact your family and friends from the guesthouses, but as we reach high altitude, the communication will be through the phone for safety purposes.
+We communicate with all our valuable clients through the team leader at least once a day to make sure you are fine and enjoying the trip.
+The Adventure Club Trek office in Kathmandu will constantly contact you for help you may need during the trek.
 Depending on the network you use, there could be a poor signal to the network before the high altitude.
-We can provide you with a separate local sim card for a better network upon request.
+Upon your request, we can provide you with a separate local SIM card for a better network.
 Many places have WIFI service available at an extra cost.

-We always form a small group of like-minded people to give them a wonderful and wise travel experience.
+We always try to form a small group of like-minded people to give them a wonderful and perceptive travel experience.
 It provides opportunities to interact and share in a fun-filled environment when out in the wilderness.
 Generally, our travel group comprises a maximum of 14 members.
 We need at least two participants to run our fixed departure dates.
 For private trips, the number of group members does not apply.
-We always strive to form a team, ensuring members are comfortable with one another.
+We always strive to form a team ensuring that the members are comfortable with one another.

 • TommyToe